 When it comes time to actually write the pitch, put yourself in a journalist’s shoes.
 They wouldn’t write the exact same story twice and you shouldn’t write the exact same pitch twice.
 That doesn’t mean that you can’t pitch the same idea to more than one outlet, but each pitch should be personalized for the recipient.

 As is the case with all aspects of marketing and communications, practice makes perfect with media pitching.
-You won’t become a professional overnight and even some of your most well-written pitches may still fail to garner coverage for your firm.
+You won’t become a professional overnight and even some of your most well-written pitches may still fail to garner coverage for your B2B business.
 Don’t get caught up in the wins and losses.
-Stay confident, follow the same guidelines and your firm will be collecting news mentions and features in no time.
+Stay confident, follow the same guidelines and your company will be collecting news mentions and features in no time.
 If you need any help securing those wins, give us a call.
-With our legal experience, we can help you shortcut the process.
+With our B2B marketing experience, we can help you shortcut the process.